 An overnight trip by boat from St. Petersburg delivers you out of the bustle of the city and into the Republic of Karelia.
-The republic is one of the 88 federal subjects of the Russian Federation and though its language is Russian, it has close cultural ties to its neighbor, Finland.
-One of its most tranquil and beautiful settings is Valaam, a cluster of island jewels in the northwestern part of Lake Ladoga, Europe's largest freshwater lake, which is completely frozen over in winter.
+The republic is one of the 83 federal subjects of the Russian Federation; though its language is Russian, it has close cultural ties to its neighbor, Finland.
+One of its most tranquil and beautiful settings is Valaam, a cluster of islands in the northwestern part of Lake Ladoga, Europe's largest freshwater lake.
 The southern part of the lake borders Russia.
 The archipelago consists of Valaam Island and about 50 other isles.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's